ZaidaEMtzMo/mnc2nii/README.md

 FinalPath=/$Path$to$put$the$NIFTI$files/
 ```

-And then, just run the file by running:
+And then, just run the writing the next line on the terminal:

 ```bash
 bash mnc2nii_conversion.sh